-Thus, any injury in lower back has prolonged effects on your entire lower body and mobility.
-The fact that this part of the body features a significant amount of overlapping of spinal structure with muscles, ligaments and nerves make this area highly sensitive to injuries and pain.
+Thus, any injury in the lower back has prolonged effects on your entire lower body and mobility.
+The fact that this part of the body features a significant amount of overlapping of the spinal structure with muscles, ligaments, and nerves make this area highly sensitive to injuries and pain.

-So, if you are suffering from lower back pain of any degree, this calls for attention!
+So, if you are suffering from the lower back pain of any degree, this calls for attention!